natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.B.174A-3.md

 '''Pros:'''

-* Good speed for a bomber
+* Superb speed for a bomber
-* Extremely manoeuvrable for a bomber
+* Extremely maneuvreable for a bomber
-* Has offensive armament, though weak, many bombers cannot say the same
+* Has offensive armament which despite its weakness makes it relatively unique to other bombers
+* Can drop a very forgiving bomb with high precision in a ground attack role

 '''Cons:'''

-* Extremely weak payload
+* Extremely weak stock payload
 * Poor defensive armament
-* Poor acceleration
-* Need to use rudder heavily in diving turns
+* Has little purpose in air battles

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->